Gh0st0ne/simple-php-shell/README.md

-# Simple CMD Shells
+# Simple PHP Shell
-> A set of simple shells to upload and get command execution on a web server.
+> A php shell to upload and get command execution on a web server.